mddemarie/Foodsaving-Documentation/foodsaving-backend-code-guide.md

 1. __Tab for Communicating with git / GitHub__ (doing that inside the docker container might raise errors)

-2. __Tab with Docker running__ for run manage.py commands:
+2. __Tab with Docker running for run manage.py commands:__

 	_After starting Docker your lines in the shell start with: `(env)`_

 	Running tests:
 	`python manage.py test`

-	_Please run the tests after your setup and every time you make a little change in code._
+	_(Please run the tests after your setup and every time you make a change in code.)_

 	After changing a model you have to migrate them:
 	`python manage.py makemigrations`